schneima1/LLM-based_expenses_analysis/README.md

 ✅ **Multiple files at once** - Upload all your accounts
 ⚠️ **PDF statements** - Basic support (tables only, not scanned)

+### Classification Methods:

+**🤖 LLM Classification (Smart & Accurate)**
+- Uses local Ollama models (recommended: `gemma4:e4b`)
+- Understands context and nuanced descriptions
+- Best for complex or unusual transaction descriptions
+- Slower but allows the user to guide the model via prompt engineering

+**🔢 Embedding Classification (Fast & Efficient)**
+- Uses text embeddings (`nomic-embed-text-v2-moe`) to match transactions to categories
+- Much faster (processes hundreds in seconds)
+- Great for large datasets or regular monthly processing
+- Good accuracy for standard transactions
+- Requires the embedding model in Ollama

 ### Tips:

 💡 **Start small**: Test with one month of data first
 💡 **Check mappings**: Verify auto-detected columns are correct
+💡 **Choose method**: Use embeddings for speed, LLM for complex cases
 💡 **Custom rules**: Edit the system prompt for your specific needs
 💡 **Save regularly**: Export your results after each session